jronallo/iiif-workshop-new/content/presentation-api/validation.md

 ---
+title: Validating a Presentation Manifest
-title: "Validation"
+menuTitle: "Validation"
 date: 2018-04-15T14:52:08-04:00
 weight: 70
 ---

-# Validating a Presentation Manifest

 Before you publish some of your manifests you'll want to validate that they're correct.
 There are a couple options for